(last edited Feb 5th, 2021)

 It may seem like an impossible task choosing the right climbing shoe from the endless selection of shoes that are around these days.
 Especially if you are buying your first pair.
 So, how to choose a climbing shoe?
 Read this guide and it is likely to get a bit easier.

-Please take your time when choosing your shoe, because together with your fingertips, it is the only thing in direct contact to the rock while climbing.
-And with the fingertips it is the only thing keeping you ON the rock.
+Please take your time when choosing your shoe, because together with your fingertips, it is the only thing in direct contact with the rock while climbing.
+And with the fingertips, it is the only thing keeping you ON the rock.

 Back in the day

 Choosing a pair of climbing kicks was way easier in the 50s through 70s.
-During that era there was virtually one or two different shoes to choose from.
+During that era, there were virtually one or two different shoes to choose from.
 In the 1930s a french climber called Pierre Allain developed one of the first rubber-soled shoes that were specifically designed for rock climbing.
 By the end of the 50s the ”PA”-shoes were used worldwide by climbers.

 The next innovation came from Pierre’s fellow-countryman Eduard Bourdineau who started using a softer rubber in his ”EB” shoe.
 The softer rubber had better friction and aided in climbing harder routes.
-The EBs were the number one brand in the 60s and 70s, untill in 1982 Boreal came up with the worlds first ”sticky rubber” shoe that went by the name of ”Fire”.
-New innovations get copied fast and after a while new brands started hitting the scene.
+The EBs were the number one brand in the 60s and 70s until in 1982 Boreal came up with the world’s first ”sticky rubber” shoe that went by the name of ”Fire”.
+New innovations get copied fast and after a while, new brands started hitting the scene.

 Nowadays there are loads of different brands.
 And each one of them has several different climbing shoe models.
-I’m sure there is a perfect climbing shoe for every foot as long you have the perseverance to try on as many models as possible, untill you find the one that suites your foot the best.
+I’m sure there is a perfect climbing shoe for every foot as long you have the perseverance to try on as many models as possible until you find the one that suits your foot the best.